Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Displacement Memory in Einstein- ther Gravity

 which in turn sets an upper bound on the integration over the source retarded time $u'_\text{S}\leq u$.
 Hence, in the limit to null infinity, the resulting tensor memory becomes

 where

-is a smoothed out `` Gaussian'' step-function of asymptotic value $1$ with an effective high-frequency cutoff at $f_L$.
-Moreover, recall that $\Omega=\{\theta,\phi\}$ parameterizes the direction of the evaluation of the memory, while $\Omega_\text{p}=\{\theta_\text{p},\phi_\text{p}\}$ indicates the direction of emission of the energy pulse in the source centered reference frame.
+is a smoothed out `` Gaussian'' step function of asymptotic value $1$ with an effective high-frequency cutoff at $f_L$.
+Moreover, recall that $\Omega=\{\theta,\phi\}$ parametrizes the direction of the evaluation of the memory, while $\Omega_\text{p}=\{\theta_\text{p},\phi_\text{p}\}$ indicates the direction of emission of the energy pulse in the source-centered reference frame.

 It is interesting to evaluate this expression for specific values.
 For instance, for an emission of the pulse in the $z$ direction of the source-centered coordinate system, hence $\theta_\text{p}=0$, evaluating the TT projection via Eq.~\eqref{eq:Projector} and extracting the $+$ and $\times$ polarizations through Eq.~\eqref{eq:Polarization Modes} such that $_{(\text{I})}h_{L}^{+}\equiv\frac{1}{2}e^{ij}_+\,{}_{(\text{I})}h_{Lij}^{TT}$ and $_{(\text{I})}h_{L}^{\times}\equiv\frac{1}{2}e^{ij}_\times \,{}_{(\text{I})}h_{Lij}^{TT}$, the result reduces to the simple expression